River City Rascals: River City Rascals

 Former pitcher Josh Kinney who played for the Rascals in 2001 (21 innings, 18 strikeouts, 1.71 ERA) became the first Rascal player, and second in franchise history, to make it to the Major Leagues.
 His contract was purchased from the Memphis Redbirds on July 2, 2006, by the St. Louis Cardinals where he appeared out of the bullpen during the 2006 regular season.
 His first major league pitch (July 3, 2006) was hit for a home run by Atlanta Braves left fielder Ryan Langerhans; Kinney finished the 2006 season winning a championship ring with the Cardinals as 2006 World Series Champions.

+In 2005 the team auctioned off a "one-day professional contract" on eBay.
+Mark Skorlich, a 41-year-old Californian, won the auction with a $9,050 winning bid.
+The proceeds were donated to the local chapter of the United Way in nearby St. Louis.
+Coach Randy Martz started Skorlich in center field and the newly minted "pro" made a long throw from the right-center field gap into the cut-off man, but he saw no other action in the field.
+Local and national news outlets covered the story with the game being a sell-out.

 Following the 2006 season the franchise was acquired by the group PS and J Professional Baseball Club, LLC headed by Steve Malliet, an experienced minor league executive in both affiliated and independent baseball.
 After declining attendance and a number of seasons without a winning record Malliet hired former Cincinnati Reds farmhand Toby Rumfield as the Rascals' manager for the 2007 season.
 Rumfield began remaking the team, with only a few players from the 2006 remaining on the roster.
-The rebuilding was not immediate and the team finished with a record of 36-60.
+The rebuilding was not immediate and the team finished with a record of 36–60.
 The 2007 Rascals finished last in the league in both fielding and pitching and offense suffered after the team lost first baseman Bobby Mosby in a trade to the Northern League and outfielder Phil Laurent, who was signed by the San Diego Padres.
 Under Rumfield, pitching improved in 2008 and closer Mike Benacka recorded 13 saves and a 0.35 ERA in 22 games before signing with Oakland Athletics halfway through the season.
-The Rascals finished 4th in the West Division with a record of 47-49.
+The Rascals finished 4th in the West Division with a record of 47–49.
 Despite the improvement from 2006 Rumfield was replaced by Chad Parker, who previously managed the Macon Music of the South Coast League.